CNN TV

 Over four years Guardiola - with Vilanova as his assistant - had won 14 trophies as Barcelona steamrollered the opposition both at home and abroad.

 From the anonymity of the Barca boot room, suddenly all the pressure was on a 43-year-old man who had arguably only once come to the attention of the world’s media after being poked in the eye by Real Madrid coach Jose Mourinho during a Spanish SuperCup game in 2011.
-Read the rest of this entry »
+FULL POST

 Gerd Muller's record of 85 goals in a calendar year has stood since 1972.
 (Getty Images)